-In the financial year 2018-2019, we generated revenue of ₹ 3,632.10 lacs through this business.
-In the financial year 2018-2019, the company had produced and sold Spirit and ethanol to get the maximum benefit from its distillery plant.
+In the financial year 2021-22, we generated revenue of ₹ 32620.67 Lacs through this business.
+In the financial year 2021-22, the company had produced and sold ethanol to get the maximum benefit from its distillery plant.
+Company has used B heavy molasses for production of ethanol to enrich its bottom line.

 The molasses is diluted with water at desired brix, nutrients and yeast culture is added, the yeast cells convert the available sugar in to ethyl alcohol and carbon dioxide gas the available ethyl alcohol is separated and concentrated by distillation plant.